DLarisa/Java-GUI-Practice/README.md

 # Java GUI Practice
-Learning how to implement GUI using Swing from JAVA (Homework Assignment)
+Learning how to implement GUI using Swing from JAVA (Homework Assignment).
+Not exactly finished.